 Stressing the need for collaborative effort amongst regulators and industry, Mr. Sriram Chakravarthi, Counsel, Rajah & Tann Singapore LLP stated that, “To create an effective regulatory framework, governments should collaborate with the crypto-industry and representative bodies, and consider international approaches – particularly on the cross-border aspects of crypto-regulation.
 Consultation and dissemination of information between the government and the industry participants are crucial to determining the most appropriate regulatory framework and supporting innovation.”

-India needs smart and sensible crypto regulation, which can lead to the financial revolution and contributes to India’s growth story.
+India needs smart and sensible crypto regulation, which can lead to the financial revolution and can contribute to India’s growth story.

 About Internet and Mobile Association of India (IAMAI)